 These 6 Baby Food Purees Will Help Relieve Baby’s Constipation with no fuss from your little one.
 You can serve these purees when your baby is backed up or 2-3 times a week to keep things moving on the regular.
 Great for babies 6-12 months.

-While I love and completely trust the Constipation Cure Puree recipe below to do its’ job, let me warn you that this puree is not for the weak of heart.
-It will definitely get things going and while you will love me for that, you might also curse me when it’s time to change your baby’s diaper.
+While I love and completely trust the Constipation Cure Puree recipe below to do its job, let me warn you — this puree is not for the weak of heart.
+It will definitely get things moving.
+You’ll thank me… right up until diaper duty begins.

 Pears + Prunes + Cloves (Constipation Cure Puree)